Skip to content

 shaving with the Rockwell 6S safety razor

 My first use was after 4 days of growth and using plate 6, and then I tried plates 5 and 4.
-It was very audible and a very close shave with plate 6 through to 4.
+It was very audible and a very close shave with plates 6 through to 4.
 I did grab a few nicks on the neck on the first couple of shaves.

 It was very audible and a very close shave with plate 6 through to 4.